shrikrishna-ghorpade/Realm-Simplified/README.md

 ```

 ## What problem it solves
-Ok did you find any realm initilization or any boaring try-catch block for each operations in above code.
+Ok, did you find any realm initilization or any boaring try-catch block for each operations in above code.
 And what about thread management.
-Want to expand in app database then welcome.
+You remember transactionBegin(), transactionClose() was everywhere.
+Want to expand in app database then create two more class and done.
 So it's good use it.

 ## Authors